dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 #### ***Decontamination***

-At times, sequencing experients will pick up non-target nucleic acids: for instance, host genetic material in SARS-CoV-2  sequencing.
+At times, sequencing experients will pick up non-target nucleic acids: for instance, host genetic material in *E. coli*  sequencing.
 Such may obscure our signal of interest in the data; therefore, it is important to minimise or remove such sources of noise (unwanted background).
 There are several bioinformatics tools and databases which can be used in querying the reads data in order to remove such noise.
 A commonly used tool is [Kraken2](https://github.com/DerrickWood/kraken2/wiki).
 Kraken2 is a fast and memory efficient tool for taxonomic assignment of metagenomics sequencing reads. ```Kraken2``` can allow us to query the composition of our samples by searching for sequence reads against a pre-formatted database ("contaminant").